Learn, Do Not Copy!

 Advertisement

-Positive identity, self-image and self-esteem are necessary for an individual to have a good sense of well-being.
-In this handout, you will learn what each phrase means and the links between them.
+Positive identity, self-image and self-esteem are necessary factors for an individual to have a good sense of well-being.
+In this handout, you will learn what each of these phrases mean and the links between them.

 IDENTITY